 In July 2018 the Ethicon hernia mesh lawsuits in the federal courts were consolidated into a new “class-action” MDL proceeding: (In re: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Lit. – MDL-2782).
 This new Ethicon Physiomesh MDL was established in the Northern District of Georgia (Atlanta) and assigned to veteran Judge Ricard Story.

 The Ethicon Physiomesh MDL currently has 3,596 individual plaintiffs.
+This is a big class action although the Bard mesh class action dwarfs the Physiomesh claims in size.
 Most of these cases have been pending for over 2 years.
 The consolidated MDL proceedings against Ethicon have progressed quite slowly as we are in year 4 and have yet to see the first bellwether case go to trial.

 One of the primary reasons for this protracted pace was the timing of the COVID-19 pandemic.
 At the start of 2020, the Ethicon Physiomesh MDL was just entering into its final stages, with bellwether trials set to begin in the first half of the year.
 By the end of March, however, the federal court system was shut down and everything was effectively put on hold for several months.